 Build your emergency fund first

-Your first priority is to save three months' worth of living expenses in an emergency fund.
+Your first priority should be to establish an emergency fund.
 That's money that you keep in a savings account, not the stock market, so that you can quickly access it if you need it.

 Eventually, you should have six months' worth of emergency savings.
-But once you're at three months, you can focus on another financial goal, too.
+This may seem like an impossible task, but you don't need to get there right away.
+Even if you can build a $1,0.00 emergency fund, you'll be prepared for most of the unexpected expenses people face.
 For instance, you could put half of your extra money toward emergency savings and the other half toward investing or paying off debt.

 Budget for health insurance

 If you're still on a parent's health plan under the Affordable Care Act, consider yourself warned.
-You need to budget for and obtain your own coverage by age 26.
+You need to budget for and obtain your own coverage by age 26 (the age when most family plans will kick you off).
 Start planning for the extra expense now by shopping for an affordable healthcare plan or applying for jobs with companies that offer health insurance.

 When you don't have health insurance, one unexpected trip to the ER can drain your savings and leave you with significant debt.
 If only for financial reasons, don't even consider going without health insurance coverage.